About Us

 Helsinki Data Week - Better Together!

 Welcome to the future!
 In this post-pandemic world, there is a clear need for community.
 There's no use longing for the past.
-But we have a suggestion on what the community could look like in the data industry in 2024.
+But we have a suggestion on what the community could look like in the data industry in the 2020s.

-In October, we will organize the first Helsinki Data Week.
-A gathering that brings together diverse perspectives and expertise.
-We invite everyone interested in data, regardless of their points of view.
+In October 2024, we organized the first Helsinki Data Week.
+A gathering that brought together diverse perspectives and expertise.
+We invited everyone interested in data, regardless of their points of view.

 Before we dive into the details, it's worth explaining where the idea for Helsinki Data Week came from. what needs it answers, and who is in the core team.

-Don’t sleep on your luck.
-Come join us instead!
-Whether to expand your network, share your expertise with others, or see who else is currently working with data - mark Helsinki Data Week on your calendar, and tell five colleagues about it too!
+And if you missed the first Helsinki Data Week, don’t worry.
+Come join in 2025!
+Whether to expand your network, share your expertise with others, or see who else is currently working with.

 Mo Silos Mo Problems